DFE-Digital/itt-mentor-services/docs/data-model.md

 ### Schools

-All schools from the gias import will have a record in the `schools` table (the `School` entity in our ERD).
+All schools from the GIAS import will have a record in the `schools` table (the `School` entity in our ERD).

 The `placements` and `claims` boolean attributes will indicate which service(s) the School has been onboarded into.
-It's possible for Schools to be onboarded to only one service, or both.
+It's possible for Schools to be onboarded to both services, one service, or neither service.

 For example: